HadarPur/RU-K8S/README.md

 ## Let’s talk Kubernetes
 ### What is Kubernetes?
 Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
-Kubernetes services, support, and tools are widely available.
+Kubernetes services, support and tools are widely available.

 The name Kubernetes originates from Greek, meaning helmsman or pilot.
 K8s as an abbreviation results from counting the eight letters between the "K" and the "s".

 ### Why k8s?
 Containers are a good way to bundle and run your applications.
 In a production environment, you need to manage the containers that run the applications and ensure that there is no downtime.
 For example, if a container goes down, another container needs to start.
 Wouldn't it be easier if this behavior was handled by a system?
 That's how Kubernetes comes to the rescue!
 Kubernetes provides you with a framework to run distributed systems resiliently.
-It takes care of scaling and failover for your application, provides deployment patterns, and more.
+It takes care of scaling and failover for your application, provides deployment patterns and more.

 ### Auto Scaling - K8S
-Kubernetes is designed for scalability, providing many features that enable applications and the host infrastructure to scale in and out.
+Kubernetes is also designed for scalability, providing many features that enable applications and the host infrastructure to scale in and out.
 You can specify metrics that influence automated scaling (autoscaling) processes, including demand and efficiency.
-Kubernetes supports the following autoscaling types:
 * Vertical pod autoscaler (VPA) - automatically decreases or increases the resource limits on a certain pod.
 * Horizontal pod autoscaler (HPA) - automatically decreases or increases the number of pod instances.
 * Cluster autoscaler (CA) - automatically decreases or increases the number of nodes within a certain node pool according to pod scheduling.